-Starting with a program that exclusively uses volatile memory at stage $\langle 3 \rangle$ in Fig. 1, the first two transformation techniques relocate the target of selected read or write operations to non-volatile memory.
-As data now resides on non-volatile memory in the vicinity of state-save operations, further relocations to non-volatile memory may be required for other read operations in a computation interval.
-This is the case, for example, for read operations following the last write operation that makes data final on non-volatile memory, as mentioned in Sec.
+Starting with a program that exclusively uses volatile memory at stage $\langle 3 \rangle$ in Fig. 1, the first two transformations relocate the target of selected read or write operations to non-volatile memory.
+As data now resides on non-volatile memory near state-save operations, further relocations to non-volatile memory may be required for other read operations.
+This is the case, for example, for read operations following the last non-volatile write operation that makes data final, as mentioned in Sec.
 3.2.
 Whether this is the most efficient choice, however, is not straightforward to determine.

-The third transformation we apply is based on the intuition that whenever memory operations are relocated to non-volatile memory, it may be convenient to create a volatile copy of data to benefit from lower energy consumption for subsequent read operations.
+The third transformation is based on the intuition that whenever memory operations are relocated to non-volatile memory, it may be convenient to create a volatile copy of data to benefit from lower energy consumption for read operations.

 Example.
 The program in Fig. 2(b) includes further read operations after line 3 and memory location a is on non-volatile memory as a result of the first transformation.
-In principle, we should relocate the read instructions on line 4 and 5 to non-volatile memory, as that is where the relevant data resides.
+In principle, we should relocate the read instructions on line 4 and 5 to non-volatile memory, as that is where the sought data resides.
 Because of the higher energy consumption of non-volatile memory, doing so may possibly backfire, outweighing the gains of the first transformation.

 We must thus determine whether it is worth paying the penalty for creating a volatile copy of variable a to benefit from the more energy efficient operations there.
-Such a penalty is essentially represented by an additional STORE instruction required, right after the STORE of line 3, to create a copy of the data on volatile memory, as shown in Fig. 4.
+Such a penalty is represented by an additional STORE instruction to create a copy of the data on volatile memory, as shown in Fig. 4.
 The new STORE uses the same source register, hence it represents the only added overhead.
 The benefit is the improved energy consumption obtained by making the instructions of line 4 and 5 target volatile memory, instead of the non-volatile one.
 Note that the exact same situation occurs for read instructions following the first LOAD instruction in Fig. 3(b).

-Consider the frequently used MSP430-FR5969 [16, 28, 34, 35, 40], which features an internal FRAM as non-volatile memory, and say the microcontroller runs at 16MHz, where FRAM accesses require an extra clock cycle.
-Based on datasheet information [28], we calculate that if read operations in line 4 and 5 target non-volatile memory, the program consumes 1.522nJ for these operations.
-In contrast, if we pay the penalty of the additional STORE instruction, but use volatile memory for all other read operations, the program consumes 1.376nJ to achieve the same processing.
+Consider the frequently used MSP430-FR5969 [16, 28, 34, 35, 40] with internal FRAM as non-volatile memory, and say it runs at 16MHz, where FRAM accesses require an extra clock cycle.
+Based on the datasheet [28], we calculate that if read operations in line 4 and 5 target non-volatile memory, the program consumes 1.522nJ for these operations.
+I we pay the penalty of the additional STORE instruction, but use volatile memory for all other read operations, the program consumes 1.376nJ for the same processing.
 This is a 10.6% improvement.
 We accordingly insert an additional STORE instruction after line 3 to copy a to volatile memory and we keep the read operations of line 4 and 5 target volatile memory.

 Generalization.
-For each memory location x, we consider the n read instructions $I{r1}, ..., I{rn}$ in a computation interval that we need to consolidate, thus excluding those altered by the second transformation.
-We compute the energy consumption of a single non-volatile memory read instruction as where $E{nv\read\cc}$ is the energy consumption per clock cycle of the non-volatile memory read instruction and $CC{read}$ are the extra clock cycles that the instruction execution possibly requires.
-Based on operating frequency, mixed-volatile microcontrollers may incur in extra clock cycles when operating on the slower non-volatile memory.
+For each memory location x, we consider the n read instructions $I{r1},...,I{rn}$ in a computation interval that we need to consolidate, thus excluding those altered by the second transformation.
+We compute the energy consumption of a single non-volatile memory read instruction as where $E{nv_read_cc}$ is the energy consumption per clock cycle of the non-volatile memory read instruction and CC{read} are the extra clock cycles possibly required, as mixed-volatile microcontrollers may incur in extra clock cycles when operating on the slower non-volatile memory.
 These clock cycles consume the same energy as a regular non-volatile read operation.

-$$E{read\nv} = E{nv\read\cc} (1 + CC{read}), \tag{1}$$
+$$E{read_nv} = E{nv_read_cc} (1 + CC{read}), \tag{1}$$